-2025 Midyear Brickell Condo Market Report | What Sellers and Buyers need to know
+2025 Midyear Brickell Condo Market Report | The Truth Behind the Numbers

 At first glance, it may seem like the Brickell condo market has hit a pause, but a deeper look tells a more layered story.
 Beneath the headlines and assumptions about slowdowns or price fatigue, our mid-year review reveals a market that’s recalibrating rather than retreating.